Code-Institute-Submissions/davidcalikes-mypse.ie/docs/README.md

 ## Data Flow

 In order for MyPSE.ie to function as a stand alone application, I had to consider how to verify the identity of the SEN pupils who benefit from it.
 I wanted to do this for two reasons.
 Firstly to protect against identity theft and data breaches.
 Secondly, to make sure that anyone who creates a passport using MyPSE.ie is doing so for all of the correct reasons.
-I became hyper consious of how simple it might be to create a 'fake' passport using images found online as I was creating the sample passports for reference purposes.
+I became hyper-conscious of how simple it might be to create a 'fake' passport using images found online as I was creating the sample passports for reference purposes.
 Should an individual be able to create a passport without verification, hypothetically they could misuse it in order to gain access or influence in other areas of special education, the health service or other areas of public life.

 <img src="../docs/readme_images/data_flow_chart.png"><br>
 _Flow Chart_